-The investment property was valued by an independent valuer and total fair value amounted to BD 33,163,768 as of 31 December 2020 (2019: BD 40,322,106).
-Rental income derived from investment property amounted to BD 1,120,704 (2019: BD 1,173,673).
+The investment property was valued internally by the management and total fair value amounted to BD 32,759,674 as at reporting date (2020: BD 33,163,768).
+Rental income derived from investment property amounted to BD 1,139,721 (2020: BD 1,120,704).
 The fair value measurement was based on investment capitalisation approach and accordingly has been categorised as level 3 in the fair value hierarchy.
 Significant assumptions used are the capitalisation rate of 7% and full occupancy of the property.
-Accordingly, the Company have recorded a loss for impairment of investment property for the year amounting to BD 4,455,431.
+No impairment loss was recognised during the year (2020: BD 4,455,431).
+The application of the approach is consistent with the prior period.
 The Company has no restrictions on the realisability of its investment property and no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.

 A sensitivity analysis was conducted to assess the impact of recoverable amount as compared to the carrying value of the asset.
 The capitalisation rate of income and the assessment of income under the highest and best use of the property were the two variable factors considered in the analysis to have the most significant affect in the overall determnation of the recoverable amount.
-An increase in the capitalisation rate by 0.5% and a reduction in income by 5% would have impacted the valuation by BD 3,758,560 and BD 1,658,188 respectively.
+An increase in the capitalisation rate by 0.5% and a reduction in income by 5% would have impacted the valuation by BD 3,712,763 and BD 1,637,984 respectively.